Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 A more exact values of the coordinates of the currently hovered or selected envelope point are shown in the bottom-right area, displaying both value and time in milliseconds.

-#### Instrument Graph
+#### Instrument Wave Form

-The instrument graph shows the real-time synthesized instrument sound.
+The instrument wave from shows the real-time synthesized instrument sound.
 Whenever the user changes instrument controls, Geonkick generates a new graph and updates it.

 If the sound exceeds the range of -1.0 to 1.0, the sound is hard-limited to these values, visible in the instrument graph.